carpentries-incubator/workflows-nextflow/episodes/03-processes.md

 A key feature of processes is the ability to handle inputs from multiple channels.
-However it’s important to understands how the content of channel and their semantic affect the execution of a process.
+However it’s important to understands how the content of channel and affect the execution of a process.

 Consider the following example: